BSDSA-ISU/Programminng-for-data-science/README.md

 ### why?
 Lol

 - IKR? we all barely learn python and java on first **year(ESpecially during prog 1 and 2)** and yet they forcing another one on our mind
 - what it cost?
-More stress more hedache and more risk of suicides
+More stress more headache and more risk of suicides

 ### me while writing this markdown